Fat Lip: Music video

-The song topped MTV's Total Request Live and MuchMusic's MuchMusic Countdown in the summer of 2001.
+The music video was directed by Marc Klasfeld.
+The song topped MTV's Total Request Live and MuchMusic's MuchMusic Countdown in mid-2001.
 In the original Canadian version, the music video combines with fellow All Killer No Filler track "Pain for Pleasure", a very short Iron Maiden-esque song which is the final song on the album.
-The video, filmed in Pomona, California, was ranked at number 75 on "MuchMusic's 100 Best Videos".
-At the beginning of the music video, the band performs an a cappella of the first half of the first verse of "It's What We're All About"—which would be their future single—for the staff of a liquor store (likely the store frequently seen in the background throughout the video).
+The video, filmed in Pomona, California, was ranked at number 75 on MuchMusic's 100 Best Videos.
+At the beginning of the music video, the band performs an a cappella of the first half of the first verse of "It's What We're All About"—which would be their future single— with Jason McCaslin beatboxing for the staff of a liquor store.

-On July 31, 2022, the video was officially remastered in HD.

 Live performances

 The song was performed on Saturday Night Live on October 6, 2001, hosted by Seann William Scott.